Investors can use many tools and resources to analyze their portfolios and the economy. The topics here connect closely, so we’ll cover them together:

 *You can assume all dividend income paid from equity securities and funds is considered qualified and subject to 15% or 20% taxation unless otherwise specified.
 If a test question identifies a dividend as non-qualified, it is taxable at the investor’s marginal income tax bracket (up to 37%).

-When the return on a portfolio or security is calculated, it’s often compared to a relevant benchmark index.
-For example, stocks from large companies would likely be compared to the S&P 500 index to determine over or underperformance.
-If a stock was up 15% on the year while the S&P 500 was up 10%, the stock would be considered “beating the market” by 5%.
+For example, large-company stocks are commonly compared to the S&P 500 index.
+If a stock is up 15% for the year while the S&P 500 is up 10%, the stock is outperforming (“beating the market”) by 5%.

 These are the relevant indexes to be known for the exam: